South Florida Bulls football: Charlie Strong era (2017–2019)

-2018

 The Bulls' 2018 recruiting class was ranked second in the American Athletic Conference, behind only Cincinnati.
 On July 24, the American Athletic Conference Media Poll ranked USF third, behind only Memphis and UCF.
 The Bulls were also ranked behind only UCF as favorites to win the East Division.
 On August 2, the Bulls received six votes in the preseason Amway Coaches Poll, which put them just outside the Top 25.
 During the Bulls' Week 6 game against UMass, RB Jordan Cronkrite rushed for 302 yards, which set both USF and American Athletic Conference records for rushing yards in a game.
 On October 16, Coach Strong was named to the Bobby Dodd Coach of the Year Award watchlist.
 After starting the season 7–0, which tied the record for the best start in school history, the Bulls would lose their next five games to end the regular season 7–5.
 Despite the poor finish to the regular season, the Bulls were selected to play in the Bad Boy Mowers Gasparilla Bowl against Marshall.
 The Bulls would lose the game 38–20, however, wide receiver Randall St. Felix set two records, one for most yards in a USF bowl game, and the other for most yards in the Bad Boy Mowers Gasparilla Bowl, with 165 receiving yards.

 The Bulls struggled in Coach Strong's third year, finishing with a record of 4–8.
-On December 1, 2019, Strong was fired two days after a 34–7 loss to Central Florida.
+On December 1, 2019, Strong was fired two days after a 34–7 loss to UCF.